 I’m just being playful.

-For example, my roasted cauliflower with chickpeas is one of my favorite meatless recipes.
+For example, my roasted cauliflower with chickpeas is one of my favorite meatless recipes on the.
 I published it a long time ago on the blog… you have to try it, It’s so satisfying and so delicious.

 Here are a few more really popular spinach and artichoke recipes from the blog...